-What are Sleep Disorders?
+What Are Sleep Disorders? – Dallas, TX

 The term ‘sleep disorder’ refers to a condition that affects a person’s sleep quality, timing, or duration.
-In addition to their effect on sleep, sleep disorders impact a person’s ability to effectively function while awake and can contribute to other physical and mental medical problems.
+In addition to their effect on sleep, these disorders impact a person’s ability to effectively function while awake and can contribute to other physical and mental medical problems.

 Since the American Sleep Disorders Association published the first classification system of disordered sleeping in 1979, over 100 sleep disorders have been discovered and diagnosed.
 While a complex classification system is utilized to identify a sleep disorder and classify the disorder among the many types, there are four characterizations that most disorders share: